Street name sign: Color coding and typography

 Usually, the color scheme used on the sign just reflects the local standard (for example, white letters on a green background are common throughout the US).
 However, in some cases, the color of a sign can provide information, as well.
 One example can be found in Minneapolis, Minnesota.
-Within its city limits, all roads designated as a snow emergency route use a blue sign, these are typically major arterial routes.
+Within its city limits, all roads designated as a snow emergency route use a blue sign; these are typically major arterial routes.
 Other roads have green signs.
 Other places sometimes use blue or white signs to indicate private roads.

 As of 2009, the Manual on Uniform Traffic Control Devices (MUTCD) approved color schemes for street name signs including a green, blue, or brown background with white text, or a white background with black text.
 Despite the MUTCD's attempt to restrict street name signs to only the aforementioned color schemes, other color schemes are used in some cities.
-For example, the city of Mesa, Arizona uses ruby red colored street name signs at signalized intersections in the Fiesta District in the western part of the city.
-The city of Houston, Texas allows for street name signs in several of its neighborhoods (usually part of a management district, where property owners assess additional fees to themselves to pay for extra services) to be of significantly different color schemes and fonts than the citywide standard.
+For example, the city of Mesa, Arizona, uses ruby red colored street name signs at signalized intersections in the Fiesta District in the western part of the city.
+The city of Houston, Texas, allows for street name signs in several of its neighborhoods (usually part of a management district, where property owners assess additional fees to themselves to pay for extra services) to be of significantly different color schemes and fonts from the citywide standard.
 Since the new MUTCD standard was adopted, some cities have begun transitioning from noncompliant colors.
-San Jose, California traditionally used white letters on a black background on its street name signs for many decades, but shifted during the 2010s to white letters on a green background.
+San Jose, California, traditionally used white letters on a black background on its street name signs for many decades, but shifted during the 2010s to white letters on a green background.

 In 1952 in the UK, David Kindersley submitted a design, MoT Serif, to the British Ministry of Transport, which required new lettering to use on United Kingdom road signs.
 Although the Road Research Laboratory found Kindersley's design more legible, the all-capitals design with serifs was passed over in favour of that of Jock Kinneir and Margaret Calvert.
 Many of the street signs in Britain use Kindersley fonts.